fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi Fredrick, I have a dilemma at my work place.
+My manager is telling me my code is too advanced for a consultant team and “I should try to write code as the team does so we can hand off things to them”.
+How can I vocalize that this is not something that is scalable, time efficient, or useful?

 > How to start building your startup idea with not enough experience?

 > Fredrik hi, question and possibly idea for a video.
 What do you think about so called low code (appian, etc) ?
 Does it have future ?
 How useful it it for companies / businesses ?